-In the 1950’s the fixed penalty fine was brought in to deal with minor parking offenses, used by the police and traffic wardens.
+In the 1950’s the fixed penalty fine was brought in to deal with minor parking offences, used by the police and traffic wardens.

-A wider range of minor traffic offenses were covered by the penalties in the 1988 Road Traffic Act.
+A wider range of minor traffic offences were covered by the penalties in the 1988 Road Traffic Act.

 The road traffic act 1991 saw an increase of use for the fixed penalty notice, many of the fixed penalty notices have been taken over by local authorities freeing up the police.
 In more recent years the fixed penalty notices can be used for non motoring offense’s such as anti social behaviour.